-The Opal Network Alliance has established a consortium of individuals from both public and private sectors to provide non-binding, but informed guidance, while serving as allies in our quest for superior corporate governance and responsibility.
-If you would like to become a part of the ONA Advisory Council, please send an email message along with your biography to email@example.com.
+Our Global Women's Summits has established a consortium of individuals from both public and private sectors to provide non-binding, but informed guidance, while serving as allies in our quest for superior corporate governance, community enrichment, and individual responsibility.
+If you would like to become a part of the ONA Advisory Council, please send an email message along with your biography to firstname.lastname@example.org.

 Deborah is an award-winning author, trainer, and inspirational speaker.
 Her lifetime passion for cross-cultural work began with a childhood as one of few Jewish families in the British colony of Bermuda and grew with her insertion into the New York City area in grade school.

 As a teenage activist, she joined her first civil rights picket line in 1965, was an early volunteer with SNCC, and joined the first Women’s Liberation March in NYC circa 1970.
 With degrees in cultural anthropology and urban planning, Deborah spent decades developing cultural programming.

 Having served as an executive for Jewish advocacy organizations across the USA, Deborah is now headquartered in Tennessee and consults on projects that broaden the Southern - Global Connection.
 As a regional civic leader, Deborah has won awards from TN Economic Task Force on Women and Girls Inc,/Chattanooga.
 For more information about Deborah Levine, visit: www.deborahlevine.com.

 Mercedes Martin is a dynamic senior executive with an extensive management background.
 Directing high-level organizational development, talent management, and diversity initiatives for large multi-national organizations, Mercedes has pioneered global diversity and leadership development programs in Africa, South, and Central America.